 Search Menu

-When you first meet a Rhodesian Ridgeback, two things are immediately obvious: the striking ridge of hair along the back and the imposing stature.
-This is a strong, dignified, muscular breed and member of the Hound Group.
-Rhodesian Ridgebacks are not likely to be the first dog that strangers reach over to pet and cuddle.
-Those in the know, however, appreciate all of the qualities that make the Ridgeback beloved by fans.
+When you first meet a Rhodesian Ridgeback, the striking ridge of hair along the back and the imposing stature are immediately obvious.
+This is a strong, dignified, muscular breed, and a member of the Hound Group.
+Here are 10 Rhodesian Ridgeback facts to know.

-The breed is the result of crosses among the native ridged Khoikhoi dog and dogs brought to Africa by European settlers, including Mastiffs, Bloodhounds, Great Danes, and Greyhounds.
+This South African breed is the result of crosses among the native ridged Khoikhoi dog and dogs brought to Africa by European settlers (including Mastiffs, Bloodhounds, Great Danes, and Greyhounds).

-The Rhodesian Ridgeback not only tracks their prey but can hold also quarry at bay.
-The breed is also known as the African Lion Hound due to their history in helping to hunt lions in the savannah.
+The Rhodesian Ridgeback is a superb hunter.
+This dog not only tracks their prey but can hold also quarry at bay.
+The breed is also known as the African Lion Hound due to their history of helping to hunt lions in the savannah.

 Along with the Ridgeback’s hunting skills, they are speedy enough to keep pace with some of the fastest dog breeds.
 They tend to perform well at lure coursing.